 Illness rights are based on paid illness days during a 12-month wage period.
-When an employee becomes unable to work, account is first taken of the number of illness days that have been paid during the preceding 12 wage months and this number deducted from accrued illness rights.
-In the event that an employee was not paid a wage during some of that period, such period is not included in the calculations.
+When an employee becomes unable to work, account is first taken of the number of illness days

 However, employees who have earned the right to 4- or 6-months' wages during sick leave with their previous employer and who change workplace shall be entitled to receive wages for not less than 2 months during each 12-month period.